 The Company has had limited operations to date and its activities have consisted primarily of raising capital and conducting research and development.
-Accordingly, the Company is considered to be in the development stage at September 30, 2009.
+Accordingly, the Company is considered to be in the development stage at March 31, 2010.
 The Company's fiscal year ends on December 31.

 The Company has operated at a loss since its inception in 2003 and has no revenues.
 The Company anticipates that losses will continue for the foreseeable future.
-At September 30, 2009, the Company's accumulated deficit was approximately \$92.1 million.
-The Company currently believes that it has sufficient capital to fund development and commercialization activities, principally for palifosfamide, into the second quarter of 2010.
+At March 31, 2010, the Company's accumulated deficit was approximately \$108.8 million.
+The Company currently believes that it has sufficient capital to fund development and commercialization activities, principally for palifosfamide, very early into 2012.
 The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing and achieve profitable operations, as to which no assurances can be given.
-Cash requirements may vary materially from those now planned because of changes in the focus and direction of its research and development programs, competitive and technical advances, patent developments or other developments.
+Cash requirements may vary materially from those now planned because of changes in the Company's focus and direction of its research and development programs, competitive and technical advances, patent developments, regulatory changes or other developments.
 Additional financing will be required to continue operations after the Company exhausts its current cash resources and to continue its long-term plans for clinical trials and new product development.
 There can be no assurance that any such financing can be realized by the Company, or if realized, what the terms thereof may be, or that any amount that the Company is able to raise will be adequate to support the Company's working capital requirements until it achieves profitable operations.
 The Company's failure to raise capital as and when needed would have a negative impact on its financial condition and its ability to pursue its business strategies.
-If adequate additional funds are not available when required, or if unsuccessful in entering into partnership agreements for the further development of its products, the Company will be required to delay, reduce or eliminate planned preclinical and clinical trials and terminate the approval process for its product candidates from the FDA or other regulatory authorities.
+If adequate additional funds are not available when required, or if unsuccessful in entering into partnership agreements for the further development of its products, the Company will be required to delay, reduce or eliminate planned preclinical and clinical trials and terminate the approval process for its product candidates from the U.S. Food and Drug Administration ("FDA") or other regulatory authorities.
 In addition, the Company could be forced to discontinue product development, reduce or forego sales and marketing efforts, forego attractive business opportunities, pursue merger or divestiture strategies, cease operations or declare bankruptcy.
-There can be no assurances that forecasted results will be achieved or that additional financing will be obtained.
 The financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.